Next: Motion, Previous: Introduction, Up: Top

 and automatically reacts in some way to their insertion.

-conventional manner most characters are inserted into the
+conventional manner Emacs inserts most characters into the

 For example, the indent commands for programming language modes – including PHP mode – are electric.
 Hitting TAB (or C-i) typically indents the line to the correct column based on the nested declaration blocks or conditional (control) syntax statements.
-Other examples of electric characters include braces ({ and }), characters that are recognized as comments (#, / and *), and semicolons.
+Other examples of electric characters include braces ({ and }), characters related to comments (#, / and *), and semicolons.
 Inserting “electric” characters causes the line to be automatically be indented appropriately by PHP mode.

 Should PHP mode ever do something you wish it didn't, like